 In the analysis for Objective 2, the total number of wind policies was greater than the number of wildlife policies, and the number of federal policies was greater than the state, at least for the state of Oklahoma.
 Future studies involving wind energy development and wildlife policy can now refer to the tables presented in this research to see if the interest considers the other.
 However, the results at this time show there is very limited overlap or similarity between the two subjects when comparing just the amount of times a policy text lists a term from the other initiative.
 When comparing between the two however, wildlife polices ten to mention wind development or related terms (795 times in all of the documents) more often than wind policies mentioning wildlife (only 165 times).
 This is likely due to the wildlife literature directly examined recommending how to mitigate the effects of wind turbines for wildlife and for prairie-chickens.
 The two recommendations examined specifically in this study determine how to mitigate the effects of wind turbines on wildlife.
 While some overlap in the text did occur, this demonstrates how important it is for policies to incorporate concepts or need from the other interest.
 Since wind development in Oklahoma will increase in the coming years, it is worthwhile to further examine these wind policies for way to incorporate wildlife conservation and management concerns.

 Lastly, the results of this study show quantitatively that there is an intersection between these two competing green interests more broadly.
 In order for wind energy development to become completely sustainable it must examine the interactions of economic sustainability, environmental sustainability, and social sustainability.
-If wind energy development policy and practice are unable incorporate, consider, mitigate all aspects of sustainability, wind energy development might not become a truly sustainable replacement for fossil fuels. ,ing stakeholder at a larger scale, wards sWhile competition for space with wildlife management concerns are inevitable, the methods shown here are a first pass toward methods themselves that can be used to identify what areas are likely to be most affected.
+If wind energy development policy and practice are unable incorporate, consider, mitigate all aspects of sustainability, wind energy development might not become a truly sustainable replacement for fossil fuels.
+My research examines the environmental aspects of sustainability, it is important however examine this overlap of wind energy development and wildlife management from the social and economic perspectives as well.
+The economic aspect could be examined by conducting a cost benefit analysis and economic analysis of the WEF calculations, and the social aspect could be examined by conducting stakeholder surveys within and outside the conflict area and comparing the results.
+Adding an economic and social aspect to this research will help examine the sustainability interactions of this system at a larger scale, gaining insight towards what trade-offs might be occurring along with the net gain of the relationship.
+While competition for space with wildlife management concerns are inevitable, the methods shown here are a first pass toward methods themselves that can be used to identify what areas are likely to be most affected.
 This stresses the importance of the two interests needing to work together toward a sustainable future, especially in strategic wind energy siting.

 Future research needs to examine, study, and expand this area of research investigating the intersection between wildlife conservation and wind energy development.
 Thus, any energy development projects or study being conducted or constructed should include an examination of how wind turbines would affect the wildlife management of that area.
 A majority of the literature that does examine the efforts of wind energy development and wildlife does so on a species level.
 Such future research will need to incorporate a section of examining the ‘bigger picture’ of wildlife management of the species, wildlife management of any other species of concerns, and the relationship to wind energy.